FlorianGubler/FlorianGubler/README.md

 <br>

 - A passionate backend developer with Java Springboot and Apache Camel
-- Experimenting with Rust and C
+- Experimenting with Rust and C / C++
 - Constantly learning new stuff
-- Interesting in anything with development, except frontend things :)
+- Interesting in anything with development and new technologies
+- For frontend, please go to someone else :)

 <br/>
 <br/>